jiaaro/pydub/README.markdown

 For this example we're going to:

   - Strip out the silence
   - Add on the bumpers (intro/outro theme music)

+Cool!

     from pydub import AudioSegment
     from pydub.utils import db_to_float